firebelly/grav-brandguide/user/pages/08.photography/_03product/photogrid.md

 sidenote: '3 / 4'
 ---

-FLOR rugs and squares come into clear focus, absent human interaction and emphasizing quality, craft and details, as well as the product’s pure potential.
+FLOR rugs and squares come into clear focus, absent human interaction and emphasizing quality, craft, and details, as well as the product’s pure potential.